Skip to main content. Skip to the main menu. Skip to the submenu.

 GFEP produces assessment reports on key issues that reflect state-of-the-art understanding of the subject matter and are written so that they are comprehensible to policy makers and stakeholders.
 The reports are prepared by thematic Expert Panels consisting of internationally recognized scientific experts in their field.
 All reports undergo rigorous peer review.
 The number and frequency of reports is determined by the information needs and requests coming from the intergovernmental processes.

 GFEP was launched as "Joint CPF initiative on Forest Science and Technology" and later renamed.
-To view the concept note click here.
+View/download the GFEP Concept Note.